The Art of Artifice: A Photographic Exploration of the Catskill Fly Tyer’s Craft

 The Photographs…a Tour

 Sponsorships in the form of small or large donations are most welcome.
 Funding will be used for basic production costs such as wall text, printed material, a brochure, and the matting and framing of photographs.
-As a sponsor or donor, credit will appear on digital and printed material, press releases, etc. sent out by the artist and the Catskill Fly Fishing Center and Museum.
+As a sponsor or donor, credit will appear on digital and printed material, press releases, etc. sent out by the artist and by organizations hosting future exhibits of the photographs.

 For more information on sponsorship, please contact Mark Loete at 845-688-5400 or email him at firstname.lastname@example.org.